[Oeva-list] tax issues fair would be paying EV drivers

 We can be the leaders in the program.
 If we embrace this instead of

 fighting it then we are far more likely to have a seat at the table.
-We can
+We

-fee to use the roads.
+pay a reasonable fee to use the roads.

 I think the rate should be tied to inflation so that we do not have argue